 An unsuccessful candidate may retake the exam 90 days after the first exam attempt.
 Retest candidates may not test more than once on any one form.
 A subsequent retest must be on an alternate exam form.
 A retake link to the Certification Management System (CMS) platform is available on the ABTC website for retake applications.
-An application must be completed and fees submitted before the retake can be approved.
+An application must be completed, and fees submitted before the retake can be approved.
+CTFC exam candidates must wait to the next exam window.